-Implementation of TMDLs is dependent upon the availability of Section 319 NPS funds or other watershed restoration programs (e.g. USDA EQIP), as well as securing a local project sponsor and the required matching funds.
-Provided these three requirements are in place, a project implementation plan (PIP) is developed in accordance with the TMDL and submitted to the North Dakota Nonpoint Source Pollution Task Force and EPA for approval.
-The implementation of the BMPs contained in the NPS PIP is voluntary.
+Based on the Cannonball River North Dakota Bacteria TMDL report (NDDoH, 2005) the Grant County SCD developed and implemented the Section 319 funded Cannonball River TMDL Implementation Project from 2007-2012.
+Based on monitoring data collected as part of this implementation project, a reduction in E. coli bacteria concentrations was limited (NDDoH, 2012).
+While the results presented in this TMDL report provide targets for additional BMP implementation activities, it should recognized that implementation of TMDLs is dependent upon the availability of Section 319 NPS funds or other watershed restoration programs (e.g., USDA EQIP), as well as securing a local project sponsor and the required matching funds.
+Provided these three requirements are in place, a project implementation plan (PIP) can be developed in accordance with the TMDL and submitted to the North Dakota Nonpoint Source Pollution Task Force and EPA for approval.
+As was the case with the Cannonball River TMDL Implementation Project, it should also be recognized that the implementation of the BMPs contained in the NPS PIP is voluntary.
 Therefore, success of any TMDL implementation project is ultimately dependent on the ability of the local project sponsor to find cooperating producers.